RamiKrispin/awesome-ds-setting/README.md

 ### Set SSH with Github

 Setting `SSH` key required to sync your local git repositories with the `origin`.
-By default, when creating the SSH keys, it writes the files under the `.ssh` folder if it exists; otherwise, it writes them down under the root folder.
+By default, when creating the SSH keys, it writes the files under the `.ssh` folder if they exist.
+Otherwise, it is written down under the root folder.
 It is more "clean" to have it under the `.ssh` folder.
 Therefore, my settings below assume this folder exists.

 Let's start by creating the `.ssh` folder: